cartheur/aiventure-eami/README.md

 * _Gamma Class_: Knowledge of past, present, and future conditions.
     - A machine of this type lives in the present and has recall of past events.
 It has the ability to anticipate future events by drawing upon remembered experiences and generalizing them toward future conclusions.
 * _Delta Class_: Knowledge of past, present, and future conditions with the ability to plan outcomes.
+    - A machine of this type contemplates the kind of reactions to phenomona it has experienced while transiting the prior classes.
+Hence, it is _intrinsically_ a discrete evolution.

 ## The Algorithm